ccizer/Cloud-Foundry-Workshop/workshop/Customers/README.md

 5. Check the logs for the active profile and any errors
 6. Provision a mariadb database with free plan and then bind it to the application
 7. Check the environment variables and the application details
-8. (Optional) Unmap and remove default route
-9. Make a change in the code and deploy the application using the strategy rolling flag
-10. Rollback to a previous version
-11. Share the database service and deploy the application to another space
+8. Test application endpoints using postman tool or curl command on terminal
-12. (Optional) Run Stratos using docker and connect it to the service provider
+9. Run Stratos using docker and connect it to the service provider
-13. (Optional) Provision the Autoscaler and create a rule on Stratos
+10. Provision the Autoscaler and create a scale rule on Stratos
+11. Share the database service and deploy the application to another space (!)
+12. Create/map a new route and unmap/delete old one
+13. Test application endpoints using postman tool or curl command on terminal again
+14. (Optional) Make a change in the code and deploy the application using the strategy rolling flag
+15. (Optional) Rollback to a previous version
-14. Remove all the resources
+16. Remove all resources

 ### Tips and Tricks